Updated on March 6th, 2023 by Felix Martinez

-For investors seeking yield, the real estate industry is a great place to look.
+The real estate industry is a great place for investors seeking yield.
 Intuitively, this is not surprising.
 Real estate owners collect predictable income from their tenants.
-Thus, the real estate business is qualitatively geared for business owners that want to collect periodic income.
+Thus, the real estate business is qualitatively geared toward owners wanting to collect periodic income.

-One of the best ways for investors to gain exposure to the real estate industry is through Real estate Investment Trusts – or REITs, for short.
+One of the best ways for investors to gain exposure to the real estate industry is through Real estate Investment Trusts – or REITs.

 STAG Industrial (STAG) is a commercial REIT that focuses on leasing single-tenant industrial properties throughout the US.
-The stock’s current dividend yield of 4.1% is nearly 3x as high as the average yield in the S&P 500.
+The stock’s current dividend yield of 4.3% is triple the 1.6% average yield in the S&P 500.

-Further, STAG Industrial pays monthly dividends (rather than quarterly).
+Moreover, STAG Industrial pays monthly dividends (rather than quarterly).
 This is highly beneficial for retirees and other investors who rely on their dividend income to cover life’s expenses.
-There are currently around 55 monthly dividend stocks.
+There are currently 69 monthly dividend stocks.

-Because of the high yield and its monthly dividend payments, STAG Industrial has the potential to be a great investment for income investors, particularly since the company has a long runway of growth up ahead.
+Thanks to its high yield and its monthly dividend payments, STAG Industrial has the potential to be a great investment for income investors, particularly since the company has a long runway of growth ahead.

-STAG Industrial is an owner and operator of industrial real estate.
-It is focused on single-tenant industrial properties and has ~462 buildings across 38 states in the United States.
+STAG Industrial is a Real Estate Investment Trust, or REIT.
+It is an owner and operator of industrial real estate.
+It is focused on single-tenant industrial properties and has 559 buildings across 40 states in the United States.
 The focus of this REIT on single-tenant properties might create higher risk compared to multi-tenant properties, as the former are either fully occupied or completely vacant.

-However, STAG Industrial executes a deep quantitative and qualitative analysis on its tenants.
+However, STAG Industrial executes a deep quantitative and qualitative analysis of its tenants.
 As a result, it has incurred credit losses that have been less than 0.1% of its revenues since its IPO.
-As per the latest data, 55% of the tenants are publicly rated and 31% of the tenants are rated “investment grade.”
-The company typically does business with established tenants to reduce risk.
+As per the latest data, 52% of the tenants are publicly rated, and 59% of the tenants generate over $1 billion in revenue.

 Source: Investor Presentation